Apache HTTP Server: Name

 According to The Apache Software Foundation, its name was chosen "from respect for the various Native American nations collectively referred to as Apache, well-known for their superior skills in warfare strategy and their inexhaustible endurance".
 This was in a context in which it seemed that the open internet—based on free exchange of open source code—appeared to be soon subjected to a kind of conquer by proprietary software vendor Microsoft; Apache co-creator Brian Behlendorf—originator of the name—saw his effort somewhat parallel that of Geronimo, Chief of the last of the free Apache peoples.
 But it conceded that the name "also makes a cute pun on 'a patchy web server'—a server made from a series of patches".

-Other sources also claim that that the name originated as a pun on 'patchy', including the project's official documentation in 1995, which stated: "Apache is a cute name which stuck.
-It was based on some existing code and a series of software patches, a pun on 'A PAtCHy' server."
-This documentation did not mention Native American tribes in the context of the name.
+Despite the Foundation's current claim that the name was chosen out of respect for Native Americans, previous statements, such as the project's official documentation in 1995, say that the name was instead based on a pun.
+This documentation did not mention Native American tribes in the context of the name:

-But in an April 2000 interview, Behlendorf asserted that the origins of Apache were not a pun, stating:
+Apache is a cute name which stuck.
+It was based on some existing code and a series of software patches, a pun on 'A PAtCHy' server.

+In addition, Behlendorf made no reference to Native American tribes when he talked about the origins of the name in a 2000 interview, where he stated that it was not a pun, but was instead chosen to be aggressive-sounding:

 The name literally came out of the blue.
 I wish I could say that it was something fantastic, but it was out of the blue.
 I put it on a page and then a few months later when this project started, I pointed people to this page and said: "Hey, what do you think of that idea?" ...
 Someone said they liked the name and that it was a really good pun.
 And I was like, "A pun?
 What do you mean?"
 He said, "Well, we're building a server out of a bunch of software patches, right?
 So it's a patchy Web server."
 I went, "Oh, all right." ...
 When I thought of the name, no. It just sort of connoted: "Take no prisoners.
 Be kind of aggressive and kick some ass."

 In January 2023, the US-based non-profit Natives in Tech accused the Apache Software Foundation of cultural appropriation and urged them to change the foundation's name, and consequently also the names of the software projects it hosts.
+The Foundation did not change the name.

 When Apache is running under Unix, its process name is httpd, which is short for "HTTP daemon".